daggerhart/query-wrangler/README.txt

 == Upgrade Notice ==

-1.5.50 New reature to hide header and footer when result set empty.
+1.5.50 New feature to hide header and footer when result set empty.